-With 90 million senior-level influencers, 63 million decision-makers, and another 6 million decision-makers from the IT sector active on LinkedIn in 2019, there is an enormous opportunity present on LinkedIn for B2B SaaS companies, today.
+With 90 million senior-level influencers, 63 million decision-makers, and another 6 million decision-makers from the IT sector active on LinkedIn, there is an enormous opportunity for B2B SaaS companies to generate new leads.

-While there’s plenty to gain from organic LinkedIn content — from driving business results with a personal brand to creating videos that engage — there’s also an immense benefit to advertising on LinkedIn.
+While there’s plenty to gain from organic LinkedIn content—from driving business results with personal branding to creating videos that engage prospects — there’s also an immense benefit to advertising on LinkedIn.

-This article will explore what bidding strategies you should use for top-performing LinkedIn ads.
+Let's explore which bidding strategies you should use to generate top-performing LinkedIn ads.

-Then, you need to set your budgets low.
+After you collect the initial data, you then need to set your budgets low.
 This is the opposite strategy of your initial bids.
 Start at less than $5 USD when you begin.
 Keep lowering your bid until LinkedIn will not let you anymore.
-By doing this, you will remain within your budget and pay the lowest cost per click (CPC) available for your LinkedIn ads for your B2B SaaS company.
+By doing this, you will remain within your budget and pay the lowest cost per click (CPC) available.

 In the unfortunate event you hit your budget during the day, this is a clear indicator you are paying far too much for each click along the way.
 You will need to decrease your bid in order to prevent running into this issue again in the future.

-When you begin to break down your LinkedIn ads performance for your B2B SaaS company, you need to consider your click-through rate (CTR).
+When analyzing your LinkedIn ads performance, you need to consider your click-through rate (CTR).
 Your CTR will determine how well your LinkedIn ads are performing along with the effectiveness of your call to action (CTA).

 If your CTR is under 0.35%, you may want to consider launching new ads.
-This low of a CTR indicates that your ad is not performing well, so it is not converting any of your prospects or encouraging them to complete your desired action.
-You can try tweaking your LinkedIn ad for your B2B SaaS to see if you missed a setting or didn’t clearly word your CTA.
+This low of a CTR indicates that your ad is not performing well, so it is not converting any of your prospects or encouraging them to complete the desired action.
+You can try tweaking your LinkedIn ad to see if you missed a setting or if you didn’t clearly word your CTA.
 However, if everything looks correct, you may need to scratch the idea and start fresh.

 - Lower your bid to obtain the lowest CPC